 The residence is organised vertically over four levels.
 The lower level houses leisure and recreational facilities.
 The ground floor includes the primary living room, dining, kitchen, entertaining spaces and indoor swimming pool.
 The residence’s entrance foyer, library, guest room and children’s rooms are on first floor, while the master bedroom suites with exterior terraces occupy the upper level above the treetops.

-The two main components of the house are articulated by three legs: concrete columns which establish a strong dialogue between both levels, while functioning as structural elements.
+The two main components of the house are connected by three concrete columns that establish a dialogue between these levels while also functioning as structural elements.

-The main entrance to the house is located on the first floor.
-Within this space, the three concrete columns intersect the main roof, proposing skylights and a double-height space.
-The view from the living room is framed by two-curved in-situ cast concrete structures which also serve to create divisions between the main living room, dining room and indoor swimming pool.
+The main entrance to the residence is located on the first floor where the three concrete columns intersect with the roof, defining skylights and double-height space.
+The view to the forest from the living room is framed by a double-curved cast concrete structure that supports the roof while also dividing the living areas.

 “The Capital Hill Residence is, in a way, a celebration of early visionary modernism, from expressionism through constructivism and the visual dematerialisation of architecture, making it appear as something fast-moving and organic, rather than fixed and static.
 Including organic intricacy, complexity of spatial arrangements, and outstanding craftsmanship within its shape and form.
 But even more than that, it is, in the words of both architect and client, a “dream house” — as much fantasy as reality, an idea of architecture that still seems somehow impossible.”
 Financial Times